Lung Facts methodology

 • Robab Breyer-Kohansal, Associate Professor for Pulmonary Medicine at the Ludwig Boltzmann Institute for Lung Health and Head of the Department of Respiratory and Pulmonary Diseases, Clinic Hietzing, Vienna Austria

-• Lies Lahousse, Ghent University Belgium, Associate Professor of Pharmacoepidemiology at Ghent University, Belgium
+• Lies Lahousse, Associate Professor of Pharmacoepidemiology at Ghent University, Belgium and Erasmus Medical Center Rotterdam, the Netherlands.

 • Lowie Vanfleteren, Associate Professor of Pulmonary Medicine at the University of Gothenburg and Pulmonologist at Sahlgrenska University Hospital.